2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Warthog: tails up and running fast.

-• Cheetah: Three of the roaming the open spots
+• Cheetah: Three of them roamed the open spots

 • Leopard: hiding in a bush, just 3m from me